rails/rails/guides/source/4_0_release_notes.md

 *   Adds `encode_big_decimal_as_string` option to force JSON serialization of BigDecimals as numeric instead of wrapping them in strings for safety.

+* Adds `String#plural?` to determine if a string is plural and `String#singular?` to determine if a string is singular.

 ### Deprecations

 *   `ActiveSupport::Callbacks`: deprecate usage of filter object with `#before` and `#after` methods as `around` callback.